gio54321/gio54321.github.io/content/posts/two-plus-two-writeup.md

 I thought that this could be a challenge with a quite funny theme, and in the end I think it came out pretty instructive as well!

+You can find all the challenge sources [here](https://github.com/fibonhack/moca-ctf-finals-challs/tree/master/crypto/two_plus_two)

 # Challenge description

-The complete challenge sources will be released in a few days, I will update the page to link them.

 The challenge attachments come with a couple of files